chef/automate/components/docs-chef-io/content/automate/centralizing_log.md

 ## Log Consolidation using Splunk

-**Splunk** can consolodates all the log data and pushesd it to a central, accessible and easy to use interface.
-Here, the **Splunk forwarder** will be used to view the data outside the local environment.
-Assuming that you already have your splunk forwarder installed, run the following command to start **Splunk Universal forwarder**:
+**Splunk** consolidates all the log data and pushes it to a central, accessible, easy-to-use interface.
+Here, the **Splunk forwarder** here will view the data outside the local environment.
+Assuming that you already have your Splunk forwarder installed, run the following command to start **Splunk Universal forwarder**:

 ```bash
 [system@ABC]# cd splunkforwarder/bin